Navigating Compliance Challenges

 3. Delivering targeted training to employees

-not only but also ensure with the CMMC Level 2 requirements.
-As Paul Koziarz emphasizes, without a robust regulatory framework, companies may overlook vital until it is too late.
-Richard Clarke further notes the severe consequences of neglecting protection, stating, "If you allocate more for coffee than for IT defense, you will be hacked."
+not only to comply but also to ensure alignment with the CMMC Level 2 requirements.
+As Paul Koziarz emphasizes, without a robust regulatory framework, companies may overlook vital security measures until it is too late.
+Richard Clarke further notes the severe consequences of neglecting cybersecurity protection, stating, "If you allocate more for coffee than for IT defense, you will be hacked."

 Moreover, the typical duration required to resolve assessment findings can significantly impact a company's overall protection strategy, making prompt responses crucial.
-By cultivating a culture of , entities can effectively mitigate risks and strengthen their resilience against evolving .
+By cultivating a culture of security awareness, entities can effectively mitigate risks and strengthen their resilience against evolving threats.

 C-Suite executives should consider: